-Radiotherapy treatment that aims to cure cancer is called radical radiotherapy or curative radiotherapy.
+You often have radiotherapy with other treatments, such as surgery or chemotherapy.
+Radiotherapy that aims to cure cancer is called radical or curative radiotherapy.

 The length of your course of treatment depends on the size and type of the cancer and where it is in your body.

-Some people have radiotherapy to relieve symptoms, for example to reduce pain.
+Some people have radiotherapy to relieve symptoms, such as pain.
 This is called palliative treatment.

-You might have your treatment in a single day or over a few days.
+You might have your treatment in a single day or up to 2 weeks.
+But this can vary.

 Radiotherapy after surgery aims to kill any cancer cells that remain in the area after the operation.
-It aims to lower the risk of the cancer coming back.
+This is to try to lower the risk of the cancer coming back.

 Total body irradiation (TBI)

-Total body irradiation (TBI) is a type of radiotherapy sometimes given to people having a bone marrow transplant or stem cell transplant, for example for some types of leukaemia or lymphoma.
+Total body irradiation (TBI) is a type of radiotherapy sometimes given to people having a stem cell (or bone marrow) transplant, for example for some types of leukaemia or lymphoma.

 You have radiation to the whole body combined with chemotherapy.
 The treatment destroys the bone marrow cells.

-You then have new bone marrow or stem cells given into your bloodstream.
-The bone marrow or stem cells are either your own or from someone else (a donor).
+You then have new stem cells put into your bloodstream.
+The stem cells are either your own or from someone else (a donor).

 Combining radiotherapy with cancer drugs